quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/_build/html/_sources/content/chapter3/section2.md

 we present the first protocol, introduced in 1984 by Bennett and Brassard and known as BB84 {cite}`BB84`.
-Recall that the goal of the protocol is to establish a shared secret key, which is later consumed to run one-time pad.
+Recall that the goal of the protocol is to establish a shared secret key, which is later consumed to run the one-time pad.
 In the case of BB84, the key is established as follows:

 - Alice chooses randomly one of the four possible states